- Contractor Resources

-With the National Health Service (NHS) spending £83.3 million on locum doctors for ‘Accident and Emergency departments’ alone (2013), it comes as no surprise that more doctors are deciding to make the move from permanent employment to locum status.
-This rise in spending has grown year on year for locum services, with a 60% increase over the past three years.
+With the National Health Service (NHS) spending a 7.0% proportion on locum doctors in medical staff for ‘Accident and Emergency departments’, it comes as no surprise that more doctors are deciding to make the move from permanent employment to locum status.

-But what are the benefits of making the move from permanent employment to locum?
-In SJD Accountancy’s 2014 contractor attitude survey, over 86% of our 1,000 responses said they enjoy the benefits of contracting to the extent that they are likely to remain in contract for the foreseeable future.
+But what are the benefits of making a move from permanent employment to locum?
+In SJD Accountancy’s 2019 contractor attitude survey, over 86% of our 1,000 responses said they enjoy the benefits of contracting to the extent that they are likely to remain in the contract for the foreseeable future.

 Our easy to read guide lists some of the benefits of becoming a locum doctor, expected rates of pay and answers to some basic tax questions.